patrickfav/bcrypt/README.md

 ```

 The password will only be transformed if it is longer than 71 bytes. *It is important to note, however, that using any
-of these techniques will essentially create a custom flavor of Bcrypt possibly not compatible with other implementations.*
+of these techniques will essentially create a custom flavor of Bcrypt, possibly not compatible with other implementations.*

 ### Custom Salt or SecureRandom